 In the few lots where parking is restricted, each area is clearly marked with signs designating the parking restrictions and will be enforced.

 Students, faculty and staff with permanent or temporary health disabilities that impair their mobility may receive special parking privileges.
-Those persons who have a physical handicap may park in an authorized handicap zone while displaying either an official rear mirror hanging permit or disabled license tag issued by the State of Kansas.
+Those persons who have a physical disability may park in an authorized disability zone while displaying either an official rear mirror disability placard or license tag issued by the State of Kansas.
 Campus Safety will issue a temporary permit.
 The permit may be picked up at the Campus Safety Office in the Technical Building, Room 154.

-Any person caught using an official handicap permit or tag who is not impaired or anyone using a forged handicap permit will be issued a Notice to Appear in Barton County District Court.
+Any person caught using an official disability permit or tag who is not impaired or anyone using a forged permit will be issued a Notice to Appear in Barton County District Court.

 Payment of Fines